tcameronwaller/partner/README.md

 ## License:

-This initialization file is part of the project package directory 'partner' (https://github.com/tcameronwaller/partner/).
+This file is part of the project package directory 'partner' (https://github.com/tcameronwaller/partner/).

 Project 'partner' supports data analysis in multiple other projects.